davet0101/archlinux-mining-guide/archlinux-ethereum-gpu-mining-with-amdgpu-eng.md

  - git
  - sensors

-Usefull Stuff from the Arch User Repo - pacaur is a Tool to install stuff from the AUR (for lazy people like me)
+Usefull Stuff from the Arch User Repo - pacaur is a tool to install stuff from the AUR (for lazy people like me)
  - cower (required by pacaur)
  - pacaur

-with pacaur installed It is easy to install all the required Tools to mine Ethereum. pacaur Pulls everything from the AUR and the repositories
+with pacaur installed It is easy to install all the required tools to mine Ethereum. pacaur pulls everything from the AUR and the repositories

 Use
 ```